Skip to main content

 How does Greater Summit County Early Learning Center rank in OH?

-Greater Summit County Early Learning Center is ranked #204 out of 3,440 schools in OH.
+Greater Summit County Early Learning Center ranks #1,449 of 3,441 schools in OH.

 What is Greater Summit County Early Learning Center's MySchoolScout rating?

-Greater Summit County Early Learning Center has a composite rating of 8.4 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Greater Summit County Early Learning Center has a current MySchoolScout rating of 6.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Greater Summit County Early Learning Center?